desultory/ugrd/docs/configuration.md

 ### Kernel modules

-`ugrd.kmod.kmod` is the core of the kernel module loading..
+`ugrd.kmod.kmod` is the core of the kernel module loading.

-#### ugrd.kmod.kmod confugration parameters
+#### ugrd.kmod.kmod configuration parameters

 The following parameters can be used to change the kernel module pulling and initializing behavior: